 Side effects of andro in men include:

-- Enlargement of the breasts
+- Loss of hair on the head.

 Human growth hormone